 10400 NW 33rd Street

-After seeing some nice shots of Mimi’s burger I knew it was meant for me.
-The 6 oz burger patty is covered with American Cheese and sherry caramelized onions with a smoked pickle mayo on the bottom of its beautiful bun.
+The 6 oz burger patty is covered with American Cheese, and sherry caramelized onions with a smoked pickle mayo on the bottom of its beautiful bun.
+It is phenomenal.

 2501 Biscayne Boulevard